vivekpal1/intro-to-sol/README.md

-# Swinburne Solana Hackathon 2025 Workshop
+# Intro to Solana Workshop

-Welcome to the Swinburne Solana Hackathon 2025 Workshop!
+Welcome to the Intro to Solana Workshop!
 This repository contains all the code and instructions for the hands-on demos in the 2-hour workshop.

 Access the slides here: https://pitch.com/v/solana-fundamentals-em5isu